Do Pio’s Pasture Readings Work on Steep Hill Country?

 Looking north-west across the LUC 6–7 valley—every ridge and gully in one glance.
 (Photo has flattened the steepness!)

-1. Why Topography Matters to You
+1. Why Topography Matters

 2. How Steep Is “Steep”?